-The minimum penalty for first-offense intoxication is disciplinary probation.
-Standard indicators for drinking and/or intoxication include lack of balance, loss of coordination, confusion, slurred speech, bloodshot eyes, odor of intoxicant, admissions to drinking, etc.
+The presumptive sanction for first-offense intoxication is disciplinary probation.
+Standard indicators of drinking to the level of intoxication may include lack of balance, loss of coordination, confusion, slurred speech, bloodshot eyes, odor of intoxicant, etc.

-The minimum penalty for driving under the influence of alcohol or other drugs is probation and loss of campus driving and parking privileges.
+The minimum sanction for driving under the influence of alcohol or other drugs is disciplinary probation and loss of campus driving and parking privileges.